 Do you love staring at the ocean and feel calm looking at blue water?
 When you walk into room with red walls, does a restlessness jab at your insides?
 How about when you see bright green grass — do you immediately feel relaxed?
-Colors produce innate reactions and your responses to certain hues will impact your mental health.
+Colors produce innate reactions and your responses to certain hues will impact your mental health; the right colors may even help you when it comes to learning how to deal with depression.
 Experiment with color when redecorating a room, wearing clothes or picking out a particular accessory.
 Know the psychology of color to find the right fit for you.

 What is the psychology behind color?